 Theft of corporate data is on the rise.
-Hacking techniques and sophisticated malware attack such as CryptoLocker are becoming commonplace, and even the most robust security seems to be at risk.
+Hacking techniques and sophisticated malware attacks such as CryptoLocker are becoming commonplace, and even the most robust security seems to be at risk.

 Here are four simple suggestions to help you keep the hackers out of your business systems and keep your corporate data secure.

-Having a firewall doesn’t guarantee you are protected completely unless you manage all updates, monitor network traffic and provides you control over you applications both inside and outside your organization.
+Having a firewall doesn’t guarantee you are protected completely unless you manage all updates, monitor network traffic and provides you with control over your applications both inside and outside your organization.

 These days pretty much everyone works away from the office at some point in time.
 In order to do so effectively, most businesses provide their employees with remote access to company files and other sensitive data.
 If you provide remote access, you must make sure that it is restricted and secure.
 Keep a log of all remote access activities so that an audit trail is available should a security breach occur.